raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.

-Two timers are defined in this document: an inactivity timeout and a keepalivee interval.
+Two timers are defined in this document: an inactivity timeout and a keepalive interval.
 The term "Session Timers" is used to refer to this pair of values.

 # Discussion